areebahmed401/Engineering-Toolkit/README.md

-# Toolkit with all your enegineering needs
+# Toolkit With All Your Engineering Needs

 Looking for something to use for your every day engineering practices as a mechanical engineer?

-## How to get started
+## How To Get Started

 1. Clone the repository
 2. Install the requirements using `pip install -r requirements.txt`